pdm-book/community/README.md

 the currently released parts still needs work.
 We also plan to accompany each part with bibliographic remarks.

+## Getting a complete copy of the book

+Rendering large PDF documents can be problematic on Github, so if you want a full copy of the current version of the book, please download it.

 ## Citation

 To cite this work in a publication please use the following: